openstack/releases/PROCESS.rst

 3. Ensure that the final release candidate for each project is prepared at least one week before the final release date.

+4. After final releases for release:cycle-with-intermediary projects are tagged, create their stable branches.

 Final Release
 =============